Design and Technology

 How will I be assessed?

-The learners are externally assessed (Exam content) this will be 50% of the available marks (R105 – Design briefs, design specifications and user requirements) with the remaining 50% being the NEA (manufacture of prototype and related coursework) assessed within school and moderated by the exam board
+The learners are externally assessed (Exam content) this will be 50% of the available marks with the remaining 50% being the NEA (manufacture of prototype and related coursework) assessed within school and moderated by the exam board

 Which examination board am I following?